kayakyakr/locomotive-http-socketio-server/README.md

 ## Usage

 Change your server.js file to use httpSocketioServer.
-The socket.io instance will be available off app.socket.
+The socket.io instance will be available off app.sio.

 ```
 var locomotive = require('locomotive')